-The Bank developed a statistical-based internal risk rating model for its credit portfolio of corporate, commercial and medium-size companies.
-This internal risk rating model has been in use for customer credibility assessment since 2003.
-Risk rating has become a requirement for loan applications, and ratings are used both to determine branch managers' credit authorization limits and in credit assessment process.
-The concentration tables of the cash and non-cash loans as of 31 December 2019 and 2018 for the Bank according to this risk rating model for the customers defines as corporate, commercial and medium-size enterprises are presented below:
+The Bank developed a statistical-based internal default rate model for its credit portfolio of corporate/commercial/medium-size companies.
+This internal default rate model is used for expected credit loss of the Bank.
+Risk rating system which has been used for both to determine branch managers' credit authorization limits and in credit assessment process, is also used in default rate model calculations.

+The concentration tables of the cash and non-cash loans as of 31 December 2020 and 2019 for the Bank according to this risk rating model for the customers defines as corporate, commercial and medium-size enterprises are presented below:

-2019 2018
+2020 2019

 %

-Above Average 5.85 41.47
+Above Average 5.12 4.78

-Average 21.93 46.41
+Average 33.28 37.87

-Below Average 72.22 12.12
+Below Average 61.60 57.35

 100.00 100.00